Skip to content

 Step 1.
 Identify the place value of the last digit to the right of the decimal point

-From the question, the last digit to the right of the decimal point is 1.
+The last digit to the right of the decimal point is 1.
 Its place value is thousandths

 Step 2.
 Write the number without the decimal point as the numerator of the fraction